 Anyone with diabetes is at risk for diabetic eye disease, and the risk increases over time.
 It’s also a slow-progressing problem, with no symptoms until the disease is very advanced.
 By the time you start noticing a loss of vision, the problem is permanent and can’t be repaired.

 Knowledge Is Power

 One of the keys to preventing diabetic eye disease, or to stop it from worsening, is to look for it in the first place.
 That’s where retinal screening and eye exams come in.
 They are an easy, non-invasive way to look for the problems associated with diabetic eye disease, and most insurance carriers will cover an annual diabetic eye exam.

 During a comprehensive diabetic eye exam an ophthalmologist or optometrist looks for signs or symptoms of diabetic eye disease and other problems.
 For those with diabetes, it’s important to get this exam at least once a year.
 The exam is painless, though one part involves pupil dilation, which may cause blurry vision or sensitivity to light for a few hours.

 There’s also another option: An IRIS (Intelligent Retinal Imaging Systems) exam.
 An IRIS scanner takes a picture of the eye of the patient and analyzes it for signs of diabetic eye disease.
-The IRIS scan is available at One Health McAuley Primary Care and One Health Primary Care Breckenridge in Owensboro, and at One Health Multicare in Madisonville.
+The IRIS scan is available at Health Owensboro Health Medical Group - Family Medicine on Parrish Avenue and Owensboro Health Medical Group - Family Medicine on Breckenridge Street in Owensboro, and at Owensboro Health Medical Group Family Medicine at Multicare in Madisonville.